Ferralium/Railproject/README.md

 Dijkstra algorithm, Least connections start, Visited random move (522): Mean 3508 Highest 4276

+## Replication

-To replicate these all of these indings please run the following code:
+To replicate these all of these findings please run the following code:

 ``` python3 experiments.py ```